data-hunters/metadata-digger/README.md

 Additionally it is possible to index metadata directly to  <a href="http://lucene.apache.org/solr/" target="_blank">Apache Solr</a> (one of the most popular Full-Text Search Engine), instead of writing results to file.

 ### Running in Standalone mode
-To get current distribution, please go to releases tab and download zipped 0.1.1 version and unpack it.
+To get current distribution, please go to releases tab, download `standalone-0.1.2.zip` file and unpack it.
 There you will have run-metadata-digger.sh script and two sample configuration files (`json.config.properties` and `csv.config.properties`) with examples for JSON and CSV output format.
 Pick one, open it and change two settings:

 * `input.paths` - paths to directories with files you want to process.
 You can set multiple paths delimited by comma
 * `output.directoryPath` - path to output directory where files with metadata will be written. *Make sure this directory does not exist before you start processing*.
 Metadata Digger will create it and write there files.